 Mexico bans influential ex-minister from holding public office

-MEXICO CITY, June 8 (Reuters) - Former Mexican Cabinet minister Luis Videgaray has been banned from holding jobs or positions in public service for 10 years for failing to properly disclose his assets while in office, the Mexican government said on Tuesday.
+MEXICO CITY, June 8 (Reuters) - A former Mexican senior Cabinet minister, Luis Videgaray, has been banned from holding jobs or positions in public service for 10 years for failing to properly disclose his assets while in office, the Mexican government said on Tuesday.

 The Public Administration Ministry (SFP) said it had applied the maximum possible sanction against Videgaray for making incorrect declarations for three years running during his time as finance minister and later as foreign minister.

-Videgaray, who was widely viewed as the most influential minister under Mexico's last president, Enrique Pena Nieto, did not immediately respond to a request for comment.
-Videgaray has consistently rejected any allegations of wrongdoing.
+Videgaray, who was widely viewed as the most influential minister under Mexico's last president, Enrique Pena Nieto, denied that he had made improper disclosures, saying on Twitter that he would appeal against the decision.

+Videgaray, who has consistently rejected any allegations of wrongdoing, said in a statement the SFP had identified ommissions in his asset declarations relating to bank accounts.

+However, in actual fact these were credit cards which he had mentioned in an annex to his declarations, and they had no outstanding debts on them at the time, Videgaray said.

+"The declarations are correct and there was no intention to hide information about assets from the SFP," he said, adding that the SFP had acknowledged in the notification sent to him that he had obtained "no benefit" from the alleged ommissions.

-The SFP said on Tuesday it had in 2019 opened an investigation into Videgaray over his possible involvement in the 2014 purchase by state oil company Petroleos Mexicanos (Pemex) of a fertilizer plant known as AgroNitrogenados, which later caused a scandal.
+The SFP explained that it had opened a probein 2019 into Videgaray over his possible involvement in the 2014 purchase by state oil company Petroleos Mexicanos (Pemex) of a fertilizer plant known as AgroNitrogenados, which later caused a scandal.

 Asked publicly in February 2020 about his role in scandals in Mexico, including investigations relating to Pemex, Videgaray said that he had done good things and made mistakes as a policymaker, but that he stood by his track record.